Next-Gen Video Game Price Increase to $70, More Variable Pricing

 We’ve seen it slowly start to pervade the games industry, but this PS5 video game price increase to $70 next-gen proves it’s finally here.
 Just like with movies, music, and books, it’s not going to prevent the sale of individual games.
 It’s not a strategy that’s meant to.
 But it will give consumers a lot more options and value in the long run as we move ever closer towards ecosystems being the driving force behind the industry.

 I wouldn’t even be surprised if we one day see “service exclusive” games to continue to wrangle players into specific ecosystems.
 It’s just one of a few different models and pricing strategies I think we’ll see played around with.
-It’s a topic for another conversation, but EA is also doing it’s own thing with next-gen upgrades for NBA 2K21, similar to the various bizarre experiments we saw moving from PS3 to PS4.
+It’s a topic for another conversation, but 2K is also doing it’s own thing with next-gen upgrades for NBA 2K21, similar to the various bizarre experiments we saw moving from PS3 to PS4.
 As always, the industry will weed out what doesn’t work and the course of the river will begin to flow to what is most acceptable for all parties as developers and publishers seek to make money and players seek to find value in an increasingly expensive hobby.

 Daily Reaction reacts to the video game industry.
 Have suggestions for the column or subjects you’d like us to react to?
 Let me know in the comments below and be sure to check out previous Daily Reactions for more dives beyond the headlines.

-Note: Update: This article previously mixed up 2K and EA because I don’t play sports games at all and got the yearly basketball games mixed up, apparently.
-My apologies.
-All the rest of my points still stand, and I’ve corrected the couple of erroneous instances where I said EA instead of 2K.